thearchitector/dotfiles-arch/README.md

 ```

 ## Connecting to a Network
-In my own personal and professional experience, managing networks and network connections is one of the most challenging technical infrastructure problems of the 21st century.
+<F12>n my own personal and professional experience, managing networks and network connections is one of the most challenging technical infrastructure problems of the 21st century.
 For this very reason, I suggest using network managers that abstract away much of the complicated setup, protocol management, and device polling.
 There are many network managers avaliable, but the easiest I have found is GNOME's NetworkManager (https://wiki.archlinux.org/index.php/NetworkManager).
 Install it like anything other package, and then enable it using `systemd`.

 ```sh
   $ pacman -S networkmanager